jlevy/kash/README.md

    # You can also put .env in ~/.env if you want it to be usable in any directory.
    ```

+   These keys should go in the `.env` file in your current work directory or a parent or
+   your home directory (recommended if you'll be working in several directories, as with
+   a typical shell).

 5. **Run kash:**

    ```shell
    kash
    ```

-   You should see a welcome screen with all info about APIs and tools.
+   You should see a welcome message with all info about APIs and tools.

-   You may also use the `self_check` command to confirm which tools and API keys are
+   Use the `self_check` command to confirm which tools and API keys are working.

-   working.
+   Use the `self_configure` command as a quick way to fill in additional values in your
+   .env file and to set workspace parameters on what LLMs to use by default.

 ### Running Kash as an MCP Server